Stone-Red-Code/DiscordCLI/README.md

 ## Warning

 **If you want to use this software with a user token use it at your own risk!**\
-This isn't directly a selfbot, but Discord may count it as User account automation and this is against their TOS.\
+This isn't directly a selfbot, but Discord may count it as User account automation and this is against their TOS and Discord doesn't like third party clients very much!\
-I guess everything should be fine as long as you don't behave conspicuously but still proceed with caution!\
+I think everything should be fine as long as you don't act conspicuous, but still, proceed with caution!\
-Don't blame me if you get banned!\
+**Don't blame me if you get banned!**

-You can use this client with a bot token wihtout breaking Discords TOS
+You can use this client with a bot token without violating Discords TOS!

 ## Usage